-The National Women’s Party (NWP) was led by Alice Paul.
+Alice Paul led The National Women’s Party (NWP).
 It was formed from what remained of the Congressional Union.
 The NWP employed “radical” tactics like picketing in front of the White House.
 Eventually, after alienating the NAWSA, the CU parted ways with the larger organization.

 Paul had been in England from 1907-1910.
 She had first arrived in England to attend a training school for Quakers in Woodbridge.
-She stayed and eventually joined the Suffragettes, a group formed by Emmeline Pankhurst and her two daughters.
+She stayed and eventually joined the Suffragettes, a group that Emmeline Pankhurst and her two daughters formed.